- Insurance costs increased in 2024.

 Check with Peers

 They can give your more information about your bike along with useful tips that you can use to maintain your motorcycle.

 Can You Use a 6V in Place of a 12V or Vice Versa?

-To answer it simply you cannot use a 6V battery in place of a 12V battery or vice versa.
+To answer it simply: no, you cannot use a 6V battery in place of a 12V battery or vice versa.

-Do E-bikes use the same batteries?
+Do Electric Motorcycles use the same battery?

 A 12V battery or even a 6V battery won’t work here at all.
-They would be too small or too inefficient to work on an e-bike.
+They would be too small or too inefficient to work on an e-motorcycle.

 12V and 6V batteries only work on conventional motorcycles that use a combustion engine for power.